What Does the Foreseeable Future of an AUTOSAR Engineer Look Like?

 This process has been standard in many industries for decades now.
 The tools (predominantly MATLAB® and Simulink®) are commonly used by most major manufacturers of vehicles and a large majority of suppliers.

 The AUTOSAR Shift

 AUTOSAR presents a very similar shift and will change the paradigm for engineers, but at the same time, presents new opportunities.
-At least in the near term there will be no shortage of need for engineers who understand AUTOSAR.
+At least in the near term, there will be no shortage of need for engineers who understand AUTOSAR.
 Just like with MBD, the roles will be quite varying, and some new ones will be created.
 An engineer could spend a career on any of the items described in the pyramid below.
 An engineer could also grow and span across these roles.
 In a small organization, that is likely to be the case.
-In a large organization the scale of the development and size of the team dictates a different structure.
+In a large organization, the scale of the development and size of the team dictates a different structure.

-- AUTOSAR engineer – Basic software (BSW) development
+AUTOSAR Engineer – Basic software (BSW) development

-- AUTOSAR engineer – Software integration
+AUTOSAR Engineer – Software integration

-- AUTOSAR engineer – User interfaces and design tools
+AUTOSAR Engineer – User interfaces and design tools

-Roles and responsibilities with an AUTOSAR environment
+Roles and responsibilities in an AUTOSAR environment

 The sophistication of automotive hardware has begun to exceed the capability of in-house proprietary operating systems and, as with the PC and smartphone industries before it, a professional operating system and development environment is necessary for continued growth.
 In the automotive space, that platform is AUTOSAR.
 AUTOSAR is not proprietary like iOS.
 Its design is specified by an industry consortium of major OEMs and Tier suppliers.